-The SDA and SCL should not be driven above V{DD} .
-These pins are pseudo-open-drain containing a protection diode to V{DD} .
+The SDA and SCL should not be driven above $V{DD}$ .
+These pins are psuedo open-drain containing a protection diode to $V{DD}$ .

-11.1.1 Module Configuration
+11.1.1 Module Configuratio

-The IIC module pins, SDA and SCL, can be repositioned under software control using IICPS in SOPT1, as as shown in Table 11-1.
-This bit selects which general-purpose I/O ports are associated with IIC operation.
+The IIC module pins, SDA and SCL can be repositioned under software control using IICPS in SOPT1 as as shown in Table 11-1.
+IICPS in SOPT1 selects which general-purpose I/O ports are associated with IIC operation.